Institutional Diplomas (DE)

 Training objective:

 Acquiring the theoretical and practical knowledge required for the role of video analyst.
-Mastering tools such as Excel action modeling, Sportscode Pro, Dartfish Team Pro, etc., and learning how to produce analysis reports are central to this role and to the expectations of professional clubs.
+Mastering tools such as action modeling in Excel, “Sportscode Pro,” “Dartfish Team Pro,” and others, as well as the ability to prepare analytical reports, are central to this role and to the expectations of professional clubs.

-Targeted skills:
+Target skills:

 This program enables students to develop the following skills:

-• Mastering the Hudl Elite and Dartfish Pro S software environments.
+• Be proficient in the Hudl "Elite" and Dartfish "Pro S" software platforms.

 • Develop sequencing panels and coding windows that allow you to collect as much data as possible with as few clicks as possible.

-• Use Dartfish's "On the Bench" and Hudl's "Instant Replay" solutions.
+• Use Dartfish's "On the Bench" and Hudl's "Instant Replay" solutions

 • Present, disseminate, summarize, and archive data.